stefanregalia/ds3022-data-project-3/README.md

 **Alternative Hypothesis:** The formalization ratio increases over time for performance-related and decreases for simplicity-related repositories.

-**Reasoning:** As machine learning has become more widespread in recent years, it is possible that the formal review (PRs) has increased for performance-related repositories (such as scikit-learn) compared to direct commits,  while it may have decreased for simplicity-related repositories, but we will test this with time series analysis and hypothesis testing.
+**Reasoning:** As machine learning has become more widespread in recent years, it is possible that the formal review (PRs) has increased for performance-related repositories (such as scikit-learn) compared to direct commits,  while it may have decreased for simplicity-related repositories (such as visualization tools), but we will test this with time series analysis and hypothesis testing.